What Makes Fraser Island Good for Families

 Fraser Island Day Tour from Hervey Bay

-A full-day guided tour departing from River Heads near Hervey Bay typically covers: Lake McKenzie (swim stop), Eli Creek (float downstream), 75 Mile Beach driving, Maheno Shipwreck, and the rainforest walk at Central Station.
-The day runs roughly 8:30 AM to 5:30 PM — long, but manageable for kids 5 and up.
+A full-day guided tour departing from River Heads near Hervey Bay covers: Lake McKenzie (swim stop), Eli Creek (float downstream), 75 Mile Beach driving, Maheno Shipwreck, and the rainforest walk at Central Station.
+The day runs roughly 8:30 AM to 5:30 PM, long, but manageable for kids 5 and up.
 The tour uses comfortable diesel 4WD coaches with AC, so children are sheltered from the elements during transit between stops.

 Book through: Browse Fraser Island Day Tours departing Hervey Bay →

-4WD Tag-Along — 2 Day / 3 Day
+4WD Tag-Along, 2 Day / 3 Day

 Book through: Browse 3-Day Fraser Island Tag-Along Tours →